How to set marketing ROI targets that align with business growth?

 Here’s how we approach setting effective marketing ROI targets:

-• Focus on Customer Lifetime Value (CLTV): Don’t just chase immediate sales.
-Understanding how much a customer is worth to your business over their entire relationship allows for more strategic investment.
-A higher CLTV justifies a higher Customer Acquisition Cost (CAC) and, therefore, a different ROI expectation.
+• Customer Lifetime Value (CLV) is Crucial: Understanding how much a customer is worth to your business over their entire relationship with you is vital.
+A higher CLV justifies a higher Customer Acquisition Cost (CAC).
+Calculate your CLV and use it as a benchmark for acceptable marketing spend.

-Ultimately, setting realistic and aligned marketing ROI targets isn’t about squeezing every last cent out of your marketing budget.
+Ultimately, setting realistic and aligned marketing ROI targets isn’t about hitting arbitrary numbers.
 It’s about making informed decisions that drive sustainable business growth.
-If you’re unsure where to start, a marketing audit to assess current performance and identify opportunities is a valuable first step.
+If you’re unsure where to start, begin by calculating your current CLV and then mapping your marketing activities to the stages of the customer journey.
+This will provide a solid foundation for setting meaningful targets and measuring success.

 The bottom line